Skip to main content

 FAQs - Abandoned vehicles

-A vehicle may be unregistered and parked on a public street but not necessarily abandoned.
+A vehicle may be unregistered and parked on a public street but not necessarily unattended.
 Enquiries would be made to identify the owner, establish the reasons as to why the vehicle is parked on the street and the owner can be asked to remove the vehicle.

 • If the owner does not claim the vehicle, Council can dispose of the vehicle by way of public auction or destruction.
 The action taken is dependent on the condition and value of the impounded vehicle.

-• inspecting the vehicle
+• Inspecting the vehicle

-• checking if the vehicle is registered and not stolen
+• Checking if the vehicle is registered and not stolen

-• placing a stick on the vehicle to notify that it is under investigation
+• Placing a stick on the vehicle to notify that it is under investigation

-• door knocking neighbouring properties to try and identify the owner
+• Door knocking neighbouring properties to try and identify the owner

-• regularly monitoring the vehicle.
+• Regularly monitoring the vehicle.

-If the vehicle owner is found, or the vehicle owner later contacts Council to claim their vehicle, they may be liable for any costs incurred in the removal and storage of the vehicle, as well as any related penality notices.
+If the vehicle owner is found, or the vehicle owner later contacts Council to claim their vehicle, they may be liable for any costs incurred in the removal and storage of the vehicle, as well as any related penalty notices.

 Council will not destroy vehicles with current registration.

-• the exact location of the vehicle
+- the exact location of the vehicle

-• the make, model and colour of the vehicle
+- the make, model and colour of the vehicle

-• the number plate (if available)
+- the number plate (if available)

-• the period of time that the vehicle has been at its current location
+- the period of time that the vehicle has been at its current location

 Please note that Council does not deal with abandoned vehicles on private land.